SafeHome.org may receive compensation from some providers listed on this page. Learn More

 It struck us as odd that McAfee didn’t have monthly plans.
 Instead, we had to pay upfront for one year of service.
 Unlike Aura, which offers a 14-day trial and a 60-day money-back option, McAfee provides only a 30-day refund period.
 These are the options from McAfee:

-IDShield offers reasonable pricing with family plans starting at $29.95 and individual plans as low as $14.95.
-What stands out is the amount of safety net users enjoy — up to $3 million in stolen funds, legal fees, and personal expense reimbursements.
+IDShield stands out for its competitive pricing, with family plans beginning at $29.95 and individual coverage as low as $14.95 per month.
+The service provides exceptional financial protection with coverage up to $3 million for stolen funds, legal fees, and personal expense reimbursements.

-ID Watchdog is a great alternative to IdentityIQ as it offers strong credit and financial protection, especially if you go with the Premium subscription.
-For example, it monitors subprime loans in your name, high-risk transactions, and can place an initial fraud alert on your credit file encouraging lenders to verify loans applied for with your details.
+ID Watchdog serves as a solid alternative to IdentityIQ, delivering comprehensive credit and financial safeguards, particularly with the Premium tier.
+The service monitors subprime loans opened in your name, flags high-risk financial transactions, and can establish an initial fraud alert on your credit file to prompt lenders to verify your identity before approving new credit applications.

-Allstate Identity Protection does a great job monitoring and protecting identities and credit accounts.
-But we especially like that it includes home title fraud reimbursement up to $2 million.
-In addition, it also provides up to $1 million stolen fund reimbursement and $1 million personal expense coverage.
+Allstate Identity Protection excels at monitoring and safeguarding both identities and credit accounts.
+A standout feature is its home title fraud reimbursement coverage of up to $2 million.
+The service also includes up to $1 million in stolen fund reimbursement and $1 million for personal expense coverage.

-Zander is a budget-friendly alternative to Identity Guard, as personal plans from Zander with only identity protection start at $6.75 with monthly billing.
-If you go with an annual plan, the average drops down to $6.25 per month.
-It’s a very affordable option, and still offers decent identity protection.
+Zander is a budget-friendly alternative to Identity Guard, as personal plans from Zander featuring identity-only protection start at $6.75 per month with annual billing.
+This makes it an exceptionally affordable option that still delivers solid identity protection.

 Identity theft is an umbrella term for different kinds of fraud with one thing in common — the criminal poses as someone else.
 That could be as sophisticated as using RFID sniffers to lift bank card information from your wallet, or as simple as someone looking over your shoulder at the ATM to get your PIN.

 There are various types of identity theft.
-You’re probably familiar with Social Security identity theft, where a thief gets his hands on your Social Security number to open new accounts in your name, or financial identity theft, where a fraudster fakes your credentials to take over your accounts.
-But there are other, more nefarious types of identity theft that you might be unaware of.
+You're probably familiar with Social Security identity theft, where a thief obtains your Social Security number to open new accounts in your name.
+Another common one is financial identity theft, where a fraudster fakes your credentials to take over your accounts.
+But there are other, more troubling types of identity theft that you might not know about.

 Identity theft is as broad as it is complex.
 Here are a few scenarios you should be concerned about:

-Identity theft is frightening because most victims do not realize what happened until it negatively affects them, like when they get a call from a collections agency about a debt they were unaware existed.
+Identity theft is frightening because most victims don't realize what happened until it negatively affects them.
+For instance, they might find out through a call from a collections agency about a debt they didn't know existed.
 The best thing to do is prevent it from happening in the first place.
 That means being proactive about your protection.
-Don’t passively sit by thinking it won’t happen to you.
+Don't passively sit by thinking it won't happen to you.

 Did You Know?
 The odds of becoming the victim of identity theft are about 1 in 15.
 So it can happen to anyone.